mwelponer/cpp-pills/README.md

 If any sub class overwrites a method, it's good to make that method ***virtual*** in the base class.
 And to mark with ***override***  the method in the derived class.

 ### interfaces
+Interfaces (a.k.a. abstract methods or pure virtual functions) allow us to define a function in a base-class that does not have an implementation, and at the same time force the sub-classes to implement that function.
-you are using an interface class when you want to guarantee that the subclasses extending that interface have specific methods
+You are using an interface class when you want to guarantee that the subclasses extending that interface have specific methods
 ```cpp
 class Printable {
 public: